Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-After last year's iPhone 12 Pro was rather disappointing and compared to 11/XNUMX Apple Pro hardly changed anything, the new iPhone 13 is coming Pro with some major improvements as a result.
-Apple is finally installing a display with a smooth 120 Hertz refresh rate and a smaller notch, a new triple camera with larger sensors and a 3x optical zoom, a larger battery and much more.
+After last year's iPhone 12 Pro was rather disappointing and Apple hardly changed anything compared to the 11 Pro, the new iPhone 13 Pro comes with some major improvements.
+Apple finally installed a display with a smooth 120 Hertz refresh rate and a smaller notch, a new triple camera with larger sensors and a 3x optical zoom, a larger battery and much more.

-We have the iPhone 13 Pro tested extensively in the last few weeks and whether the cameras are really as good as everyone reports and whether the smartphone can be recommended for a recommended retail price of 1.149 euros, you can now find out in the following lines.
+We have tested the iPhone 13 Pro extensively over the past few weeks and you will now find out in the following lines whether the cameras are really as good as everyone says and whether the smartphone is worth recommending for a recommended retail price of a proud 1.149 euros.

 Haptics & design - worth 1.000 euros

-The iPhone 13 Pro has compared to 12 Pro no changes in dimensions.
-Thus, it still belongs to a very compact flagship smartphone, which is pleasantly small in the hand.
-This feeling is only somewhat revised by the sharp edges.
+The iPhone 13 Pro has no changes in dimensions compared to the 12 Pro.
+This means that it is still a very compact flagship smartphone that feels pleasantly small in the hand.
+This feeling is only slightly revised by the sharp edges.
 The weight is now 203 grams, which is actually quite a lot for such a small case.

-The in-hand feeling remains rather poor due to the angular frame, but from a purely visual point of view one can say that the current iPhone Promodels are really worth 2.118 euros with the maximum equipment.
-The angular stainless steel frame in particular looks extremely high-quality with the course of the reflected light, so that one likes to admire it in everyday life.
-You have to accept that it almost magically attracts fingerprints and, like the camera module, is extremely difficult to keep clean.
-Not much has changed in terms of colors compared to the 12 series.
+The in-hand feel remains rather poor due to the angular frame, but from a purely visual perspective, you can say that the current iPhone Pro models are really worth 2.118 euros with the maximum configuration.
+The angular stainless steel frame in particular looks extremely high-quality with the way the light reflects, so you'll enjoy admiring it in everyday life.
+But you have to accept that it almost magically attracts fingerprints and, like the camera module, is extremely difficult to keep clean.
+The colors haven't changed much compared to the 12 series.
 You still have the choice between gold, silver and graphite.
-A new addition is "Sierra Blue", which produces more of a shade of gray in low-light situations and is different than on Product images or in high light situations.
-I personally like the color quite well, even though I might have wished for a little more saturation.
+A new addition is "Sierra Blue", which creates more of a gray tone in situations with less light and looks different than in product images or in situations with a lot of light.
+I personally like the color quite a lot, even if I would have liked a bit more saturation.

 Display - high quality

-iPhone displays have always had a carefree reputation.
-Beautiful color reproduction, stable brightness and clear appearance.
-While last year's iPhone 12 series couldn't really claim the latter point in particular, the Proproblem fixed this year.
-Whether from the front or the side, the panel of the iPhone 13 Pro appears extremely clear, pleasant to look at and the brightness is one of the best on the market at 1.000 nits under direct sunlight (not peak with HDR content).
+iPhone displays have always had a worry-free reputation.
+Beautiful color reproduction, stable brightness and a clear appearance.
+While last year's iPhone 12 series couldn't really claim the latter point in particular, the problems have been fixed this year.
+Whether from the front or the side, the iPhone 13 Pro's panel looks extremely clear, pleasant to look at and the brightness is one of the best on the market at 1.000 nits in direct sunlight (not peak for HDR content).

 The viewing angle stability is excellent.
 (Image: TechnikNews)

-The second weakness, which was very often criticized in the iPhone 12 series, was the lack of a high refresh rate.
-That point was made with the iPhone 13 this year Pro Fixed.
-Apple finally installs a 120 Hertz LTPO panel and calls it "Promovement”.
-This function is able to always automatically adjust the refresh rate to the required level in order to save power, which works much better than comparable Android smartphones.
+The second weakness that was often criticized in the iPhone 12 series was the lack of a high refresh rate.
+This point was remedied this year with the iPhone 13 Pro.
+Apple finally installed a 120 Hertz LTPO panel and called it "ProMotion".
+This function is able to automatically adjust the refresh rate to the required level in order to save power, which works much better than with comparable Android smartphones.
 Furthermore, the 120 Hertz are kept extremely constant in the current software version, which ensures smooth operation in everyday life.

 Software - IOS 15